 #3.
 Open a Business Bank Account

-Most accountants will recommend that a business bank account separate personal and business affairs for finance and tax purposes.
-It's best to get this right at the start.
+Most accountants will recommend that a business bank account be separate from personal and business affairs for finance and tax purposes.
+It’s best to get this right at the start.

 But how is this related to protecting your privacy and home address?
 Now that you have a separate address for your business, you can use that address to set up a business checking account.

 It’s important to remember that banks may permit a residential address for a business account, but this is not a good thing because the point is to not use your home address for business.

 The Practical and Convenient Solutions to Protecting the Privacy of Your Home Address

 Establishing a watertight separation between your home address and your business or work affairs is indispensable.
 It protects you from minor hassles like scams to more severe breaches like stalking and ID theft.
 Fortunately, there are some practical and convenient options to securing your privacy while benefiting from everything virtual business address solutions offer.

 Virtual mailboxes provide a staffed mail receiving service, with a permanent real street address that you manage from your phone anywhere, anytime.